 URU, The Right To Be, Inc. is a 501(c) (3) non-profit organization, spearheaded by filmmaker and director, Crystal R. Emery.
 URU’s mission is to foster communication and understanding among diverse racial, social, and economic groups about the issues that affect these groups and their communities.

-URU The Right To Be, Inc. is the presenter of Changing the Face of Medicine Initiative.
-Changing The Face of Medicine Initiative entails a groundbreaking multimedia project that includes: an educational tour, a biographical photo-essay book and a documentary film.
+Changing the Face of Medicine Initiative (CFMI) is a groundbreaking multimedia project that includes an educational tour, a biographical photo-essay book and a documentary film.
 This initiative celebrates the history and current status of Black women in medicine, while designing diversity and inclusion solutions to change outcomes for the future.